-Per federal requirements under Wisconsin’s approved accountability waiver for Elementary and Secondary Education Act (ESEA), the Department of Public Instruction (DPI) has developed an alternative accountability process for schools that do not have data necessary to calculate standard report card scores.
+Per federal requirements under Wisconsin’s approved accountability waiver for Elementary and Secondary Education Act (ESEA), the Department of Public Instruction (DPI) has developed an alternative accountability process for schools that do not have data necessary to calculate whether the school has met their Annual Measurable Objectives.
 This includes the following:

-- Schools with fewer than 20 full academic year (FAY) students enrolled in tested grades (3-8, and 10)
+- Schools with fewer than 20 full academic year (FAY) students tested in grades 3-8, and 10

 - Schools without tested grades

 - Schools exclusively serving at-risk students (must also complete At-Risk Designation Form)